superb-archive/MoViStream/README.md

 ### Getting Started

-Below instructions guide you through the end-to-end steps for running MobiStream.
+Below instructions guide you through the end-to-end steps for running MoViStream.

 1. docker setup